Lean Body14 min read

 There's also a metabolic component beyond appetite.
 Amylin receptor activation has been shown to increase energy expenditure in preclinical models, potentially through brown adipose tissue activation.
 GLP-1 improves insulin sensitivity and reduces hepatic glucose output.
 The metabolic effects are complementary in ways that go beyond simply eating less.

-The research community has referenced this combination formulation at standard clinical concentrations (ref: CS10), consistent with the dosing used across the REDEFINE trial program.
+The research community has referenced this combination formulation at standard clinical concentrations, consistent with the dosing used across the REDEFINE trial program.

 REDEFINE 1: the data that changed the conversation